pymc-devs/pymc-prop/README.md

 **Predictively Oriented (PrO) posteriors for [PyMC](https://www.pymc.io/).**

-Experimental package implementing particle-based PrO inference in PyMC models.
+Experimental package for fitting predictively oriented posteriors in PyMC.
 The current implementation focuses on the **log-score** scoring rule and its **Wasserstein gradient flow (WGF)** sampler.

-## What is PrO?
+## Predictively oriented posteriors

-Predictively Oriented posteriors optimize over **mixing distributions** \(Q\) on parameters—the distributions you actually use to form predictions—not over a single point estimate obtained by integrating under a Gibbs posterior and then predicting.
-Under **misspecification**, Bayes and Gibbs inference often collapse to one mode that minimizes KL to the data-generating process, even when no single parameter value predicts well everywhere.
-PrO instead asks which \(Q\) minimizes expected scoring-rule loss; when the model family cannot match the data with one point, the optimal \(Q\) may spread mass across several modes—the **mixability gap** between point predictives and mixtures over them.
-This package approximates that \(Q\) with a **particle ensemble** in unconstrained PyMC `value_vars` space, updated by a log-score **Wasserstein gradient flow** via `sample_pro`.
+Predictively oriented (PrO) posteriors combine the most desirable aspects of both parameter inference and density estimation.
+They expresses parameter uncertainty as a consequence of predictive ability, and learn the predictively-optimal mixing distribution over model parameters.
+Doing so leads to inferences which predictively dominate both classical and generalised Bayes posterior predictive distributions: up to logarithmic factors, PrO posteriors converge to the predictively optimal model average.
+This means that they concentrate around the true model in the same way as Bayes and Gibbs posteriors if the model can recover the data-generating distribution, but do not concentrate in the presence of non-trivial forms of model misspecification.
+Instead, they stabilise towards a predictively-optimal posterior whose degree of irreducible uncertainty admits an interpretation as the degree of model misspecification.
+This package performs computation via a particle-discretised Wasserstein gradient flow via the primary exposed method `sample_pro`.

 ## Overview

-This library compiles PyMC log-probability graphs and runs those particles with three main pieces:
+This library compiles PyMC log-probability graphs fit for PrO posterior with three main components:

 - **Prior score** — gradient of the prior log-density (free RVs only).
 - **Observed score** — per-observation contributions from the likelihood (elementwise logp).
-- **Sampler** — EM-style updates with log-score WGF particle dynamics (`sample_pro`).
+- **Sampler** — particle-discretised Wasserstein gradient flow (`sample_pro`).

 Status: early research code; API and numerics may change.